 Eventually, Jason recommends performing cohort analysis when looking at cancellation rates.
-He suggests to divide customers in segments based on their “time to cancel” (i.e. cancelled after 30 days vs. cancelled after more than 30 days) and, for all intends and purposes, he recommends focusing in the long-term users who have greater business revenue potential and cancellation reasons which can be addressed and resolved more easily.
+He suggests to divide customers in segments based on their “time to cancel” (i.e. canceled after 30 days vs. canceled after more than 30 days) and, for all intents and purposes, he recommends focusing in the long-term users who have greater business revenue potential and cancellation reasons which can be addressed and resolved more easily.

 This is indeed an interesting way to look at it, and very analogous to the importance of the “time to convert” metric when it comes to inbound marketing and trial conversion.
 However, I argue that this is not the only, and maybe not always the best, way to do cohort analysis on SaaS churn.

 Let’s take for example an email service application.
 If 2 users have signed up at the same time: